eth-p/uni-chip8/docs/project/Product-Document.md

 On GitHub, we will use CircleCI to automatically validate incoming commits.
 *(is this correct?)*

+In each developers local repository, there is a bash CLI that will run all unit tests.
+For further details on execution, view the [repository tools section.](#repository-tools)

 ## Developer Environment

+### Repository Tools

 The project repository contains in-house tools which will help developers maintain code and repository quality.